Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Dataset and Task Setups

-\paragraph{Manual Filtering} We invite ten native English-speaking university students to filter all the data.
-We supply the annotators with each data sample's corresponding summaries and human analyses, enabling them to determine whether the multiple-choice questions created by the model are challenging and reasonable.
-The detailed annotation rules are available in Appendix \ref{appendix:evaulation_1}.
+We invite ten native English-speaking university students to filter the data and pay them according to local minimum wage standards.
+We supply the annotators with content written by literary experts and the multiple-choice questions, asking them to assess whether the model-created questions are challenging and reasonable.
+They are also tasked with filtering out data they deem low quality.

-In the end, we collect 1,401 characters from 396 books and their corresponding life choices.
+Ultimately, we collect 1,462 characters from 388 books and their corresponding life choices.
 Table \ref{tab:case} shows a complete data example.
+The specific prompts and more detailed data construction process can be found in Appendix \ref{sec:appendix_prompt}.